RangerRick/capacitor-ibeacon/README.md

 * [ ] Android
 * [ ] Web

-The web bluetooth standard seems to be dead in the water, so it is unlikely web will ever be supported.
+The web bluetooth standard seems to be [pretty dead in the water](https://github.com/WebBluetoothCG/web-bluetooth/blob/master/implementation-status.md), so it is unlikely web will ever be supported.

 ## Usage